Bookrage001/osc/resources/docs/widgets/plots.md

 ## Plot

-The plot receives an array of [x,y] coordinates and draws them on a chart with linear or logarithmic interpolation.
+The plot receives an array of coordinates and draws them on a chart.
+Coordinates can be :
+- `y` values evenly spaced on the `x` axis
+- `[x, y]` coordinates arrays

+!!! info
+    Coordinates also can be sent as a stringified array

 ```js
 {